node-3d/qml-raub/README.md

 ---

-### class Property
+## Property

-Helper to access QML data.
+Helper class to access QML data.
 Automates reading and writing QML objects.
 A QML object should have `objectName` and the target property.
 The value must be serializable.

 ```